HCL-TECH-SOFTWARE/dxclient-scripts/README.md

 <!-- TODO: Verify if we still need to use releases

-3. In the [releases](https://github.com/HCL-TECH-SOFTWARE/DXclient/releases) of this repository, download the script (`.bat` file for windows) of the version of dxclient you have selected from harbor.
+3. In the [releases](https://github.com/HCL-TECH-SOFTWARE/DXclient/releases) of this repository, download the script (`.bat` file for windows) of the version of dxclient you have selected from Harbor.
 You can also navigate to [bin](./bin/) of this repository to select and download the specific version you want.

 -->

-3. Update the `IMAGE_TAG` and `IMAGE_NAME` variable of the downloaded file to match the image you have pulled from the HCL open harbor.
+3. Update the `IMAGE_TAG` and `IMAGE_NAME` variable of the downloaded file to match the image you have pulled from the HCL Open Harbor.

  **Examples:**